TristanSCHB/IOT_Platform/README.md

 | **Linux VM** | **MongoDB** | Database used to store the measurements and logs received from the MQTT broker. |
 | **Web** | **SendGrid** | Used to send automated email notifications based on sensor data or specific alert conditions. |

-# 🌍 Global System Overview

-# 💾 Repository Usage
+# 💾 How to make it ?

 ## 🔩 Connected Object